jEnbuska/none-dux/README.md

 }
 ```
 ##Warning
-It's best to have only normalized state in application state

-But if you have circular structures, react components or 3th party library objects like `moment`:s. in your state
+It's best to use only normalized state, but if you have circular structures, react components or 3th party library objects like `moment`:s. in your state
 ,use 'createLeaf'.

-Using custom JavaScript classes in nonedux reducer state is not well tested, but most likely they are changed into regular Objects without class spesific functions.
+Using custom JavaScript classes in nonedux reducer state is not well tested, but most likely they are changed into regular Objects without class specific functions.

 ##Type checking

 ```
-//The only effect is that you will get console warnings during development, when shape breaks specification.
+//Provides console errors when something is not what it should have been.

 import nonedux, { shape } from 'none-dux

-const { reducer, thunk, subject, } = nonedux(initialState);
+const { reducer, middlewares, subject, } = nonedux(initialState);

 const { types, any, validatorMiddleware } = shape;
 const { isRequired, strict string, bool } = types;

-const validator = { ...isRequired.strict  //!!!Use destructed on Objects shape spesification
+const validator = { ...isRequired.strict  // !
+Use destructed when you have Objects shape spesification
   todosByUser: { ...isRequired,           // Not null not undefined
     [any]: {                              // byUserIds
       [any]: { ...strict,                 // byTodoIds.  'strict' console errors when values outside of spec are added
-        userId: string.isRequired,        // No desctructing
+        userId: string.isRequired,        // !
+No desctructing
         id: string.isRequired,
         description: string.isRequired,
         done: bool,